 Tasha’s Surfcamp

-Tasha’s Surfcamp is a boutique surf institution in Den Haag that focuses on more than just the mechanics of surfing; they emphasize the “soul” of the sport.
+Just south of the harbor wall, you find Tasha’s Surfcamp.
+It is a boutique surf institution in Den Haag that focuses on more than just the mechanics of surfing; they emphasize the “soul” of the sport.
 Offering specialized camps and lessons, Tasha’s provides a personal and supportive environment, with a strong focus on women’s surfing and community building.
 Their coaching style is centered on confidence-building, ocean awareness, and technical progression, making it an excellent choice for those looking for a more intimate and holistic surfing experience in the city.

 The Shore